Posted on Apr 21, 2016 in Firm News by Grant Hamilton

 “While continuing to deliver all the advice previously delivered by Clarkson Hamilton, the merger will allow us to bring strengthened legal specialist services to the area in particular property, wills and estate planning.
 We will also expand our estate agency operation into the Kirkcaldy area offering sellers access to our large branch network and database of active buyers.
 Our specialist business law teams will also have a presence in Kirkcaldy.
-Services such as employment, commercial property and immigration will all be available from the offices on Park Place.
+Services such as employment, commercial property and Family law will all be available from the offices on Park Place.

 “Research has shown us that Kirkcaldy is one of the fastest growing towns in Scotland.
 Great initiatives such as the Adam Smith Global Foundation Centre demonstrate the commitment there is to bring more people to the town and we believe there is great potential for our business there.

 Grant Hamilton said: “Clarkson Hamilton naturally fits with Thorntons as we have a great number of shared goals, priorities and a desire to offer clients only the very best level of service.
 As a native of the East Neuk I know the firm well.
 I am looking forward to developing the business in Kirkcaldy and also spending part of the week in our Anstruther office meeting clients. ”